RocketSmash9000/IATL/README.md

 # IATL
-Here you will find every release and beta I made so far.
+Here you will find every beta I made so far.

 You can include my game wherever you want, but you must give credit